Instructions for the Authors

 JOURNAL ISSN (ONLINE VERSION): 2704-8845

 Microbiota in Health and Disease publishes Editorials, Reviews, Original Papers, Clinical trials, Letters to the Editor.
-Brief reports, structured with an introduction, materials and methods, results, discussion, and conclusions are also welcome, with a maximum number of 800 words (excluded references), no more than 5 authors, maximum of 2 tables or figures, and maximum of 10 references.
-Case Reports will also be considered for publication only if of particular interest.
-Microbiota in Health and Disease is particularly interested in all issues related to the microbiota world, from epidemiology to diagnosis and therapy, including translational and basic aspects.
+Brief reports, structured, are also welcome, with a maximum number of 800 words.
+Case reports will also be considered for publication only if they are of particular interest.
+Microbiota in Health and Disease is particularly interested in all issues related to the microbiota, from epidemiology to diagnosis and therapy, including translational and basic aspects.
 Reviews should include systematic revision of the literature and preferably meta-analyses, original illustrations, and tables.

 Microbiota in Health and Disease does not accept the publication of articles referring to “data not shown” or “unpublished data”.
 Letters are restricted to the discussion of papers already published in the journal, with a maximum of 300 words, one table or figure, and up to ten references.